Pazo de Lourizán: The estate

-Around the palace there are granaries on stilts, a 15th century dovecote, a glass greenhouse with an iron structure from 1900, a one-piece granite table (apparently extracted from a rock on the island of Tambo), white marble statues and several fountains, such as that of the Shell, that of the Three Channels, that of the Patio and that of the Cave of Mirrors.
+Around the palace there are ponds, granaries on stilts, a 15th-century dovecote, a glass greenhouse with an iron structure from 1900, a one-piece granite table (apparently extracted from a rock on the Tambo Island), white marble statues and several fountains, such as that of the Shell, that of the Three Channels, that of the Patio and that of the Cave of Mirrors.
 The estate is organised into avenues: the Camellia Avenue, the Eucalyptus Avenue and the Cave of Mirrors Avenue.

 The art nouveau greenhouse from the early 20th century is made of glass and wrought iron and the Galician attic with its threshing floor and dryer has 16 feet.
+The greenhouse is notable for its large, light structure with a rectangular ground plan.
+Its highest point is 7 m in the central space, where the larger species are cultivated, leaving the side spaces for smaller plants.

 Culture

-The writer Lola Fernández Pazos published the novel El Pazo de Lourizán in 2022, which is set in the palace.
+Writer Lola Fernández Pazos published in 2022 the novel El Pazo de Lourizán, which is set in the palace.

-The island of Tambo was once part of the palace's territory.
+Tambo Island was once part of the palace's property.
 Montero Ríos bought three fifths of the island in 1884 and another fifth in 1894.
-In 1940, his children sold it to the Navy for use by the Naval Military Academy.
+In 1940, his children sold it to the Spanish Navy for use by the Naval Military Academy.